 View original post 1,767 more words

-You'll have to excuse me, I'm just stretching the WordPress muscles for the first time, so I thought that it would be best to set the tone ...
+I'm just stretching the WordPress muscles a few times to get used to it, so I thought that it would be best for me to set the tone ...
 Philosophically Speaking!
-We are taught that to make a decision we must gather all of the available evidence and then rationally and objectively calculate the correct answer....
+We are taught that to make a decision we must gather all of the available evidence and then rationally and objectively calculate the correct...
 Continue Reading →